Armenakan-Democratic Liberal Party: History

-On 3 June 2012, a general assembly was held by Armenakan-Democratic Liberal Party registered members.
-Merger and union with Democratic Liberal Party of Armenia was approved, followed by the decision to dissolve Armenakan-Democratic Liberal Party, in favor of launching the Democratic Liberal Party (Armenia).
+On 3 June 2012, a general assembly was held by registered members of the Armenakan-Democratic Liberal Party.
+The merger and union with the Democratic Liberal Party of Armenia were approved, followed by the decision to dissolve the Armenakan-Democratic Liberal Party in favor of launching the Democratic Liberal Party (Armenia).

-Immediately following that, a joint general constituting assembly was held the same day and union and official declaration of the new party was made.
-Twenty five members were elected as the party's pan-republican Central Committee with Hakob Avetikyan being elected as the general secretary of the party.
+Immediately following that, a joint constituent assembly was held the same day, and the union and official declaration of the new party were made.
+Twenty-five members were elected to the party's pan-republican Central Committee, with Hakob Avetikyan elected as the general secretary of the party.